TYO - SIN

 The average price of all round-trip flights from Tokyo to Singapore clicked on KAYAK for each day over the last 12 months.

 When flying from Tokyo to Singapore, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Tokyo, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Tokyo, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Tokyo to Singapore?